-In each draw the team listed first shall have top of the scoreboard color and practice first for nine (9) minutes, beginning thirty (30) minutes prior to the posted draw time.
-The team listed second, shall have bottom of the scoreboard color and practice immediately following the first team's draw to the button for last stone advantage.
+In each draw the team listed first shall have top of the scoreboard color and practice first for six (6) minutes, beginning twenty (20) minutes prior to the posted draw time.
+The team listed second, shall have bottom of the scoreboard color and practice immediately following the first team's draw to the button for decision on placement of positioned stone.